MrCroxx/RunKV/.github/pull_request_template.md

 ## Will this help MrCroxx run or graduate?

-(Run is OK, but graduate is better)
+(Run is OK, but better say graduate)